 Requires: Pact of Blood

 You have learned a small bit of magic revolving around the manipulation of blood.
 When a creature deals damage to you, you can use your reaction to curse it.
-Creatures cursed in this way have disadvantage when attacking anyone other than you, and they must pass a Charisma saving throw at the start of each of its turns or else take one of your fighter hit dice plus your constitution modifier in force damage.
+Creatures cursed in this way have disadvantage when attacking anyone other than you, and they must pass a Charisma saving throw at the start of each turnor take force damage equal to 1 of your fighter hit dice + your Constitution modifier.

 The effect ends when neither you nor the other creature can see one another.